daphne-o/DS-UA-301-Final-Project/README.md

 ### CNN-Based Models
 - A simple Conv1D + max-pooling architecture with an LSTM layer and GloVe embeddings.
-- The CNN results were incomplete due to earlier errors, and are not part of the final conclusions.
+- The CNN results were incomplete due to earlier errors, and are not part of our final conclusions.

 ## Results Summary